Microsoft faces new EU antitrust complaint on cloud computing practices

 It alleged that Microsoft's anti-competitive practices included discriminatory bundling and tying of its products, self-preference pricing and locking in customers both on the technical and competitive level.

-Microsoft, which has been fined more than 1.6 billion euros ($1.6 billion) by the Commission in the previous decade for various antitrust violations, has previously said it offers its software to all customers including rival cloud providers.
+Microsoft, which has been fined more than 1.6 billion euros ($1.6 billion) by the Commission in the previous decade for various antitrust violations, said it is committed to addressing valid licensing concerns and supporting a competitive environment.

+"The licensing changes we introduced in October give customers and cloud providers around the world even more options for running and offering our software in the cloud," a spokesperson said.

 Cloud service providers in Germany, Italy, Denmark and France, two of whom are members of CISPE, have filed similar complaints with the Commission in the past couple of years.